DOS/C2P-CLIP-DeepfakeDetection/README.md

   year={2024}
 }
 ```
-:star: If Our code is helpful to your images or projects, please help star this repo.
+:star: If our code is helpful to you, please help star this repo.
 Thanks! :hugs:

+## News 🆕
+- `2024/12`: C2P-CLIP is accepted by AAAI 2025!
+Congratulations and thanks to my all co-authors!

 # **Overall Pipeline**
 <p align="center">